Last updated on 21st October 2022

 We created this video for RentID, a digital assistant app, to help them explain their services to landlords.

 That’s the question that an agent profile video can answer.

-This example is great in so many ways.
-Not only is it professionally shot, it humanises the real estate agent and shows that she cares about her customers and their happiness – triggering an emotional response in viewers.
+These examples are great in so many ways.
+Not only are they professionally shot, they humanise the real estate agents and show their level of care for customers and their happiness – triggering an emotional response in viewers.

-There are tons of real estate agents out there and competition is fierce, an agent profile video like this one can help people make the decision to work with you.
+There are tons of real estate agents out there and competition is fierce, an agent profile video like these examples can help people make the decision to work with you.

 5 Benefits of real estate video marketing

 According to our state of video marketing 2021 survey, 85% of people want to see more videos from brands.